DoubleGremlin181/f1-circuit-matcher/PRD.md

 - **No match found**: Show "No close match" message with encouragement to try again
 - **Touch palm rejection**: Prevent accidental touches from registering as drawing input
 - **Rapid redrawing**: Debounce matching algorithm to prevent performance issues
-- **Data storage**: Circuit layouts stored locally in repository, no external loading required
+- **Data storage**: Circuit layouts and facts stored locally in repository, no external loading required
-- **Wikipedia loading**: Show progress bar while fetching facts from Wikipedia API
-- **API failures**: Graceful fallback to minimal circuit info if Wikipedia API fails
-- **Network errors**: Handle Wikipedia API timeouts with user-friendly messages and progress indication

 ## Design Direction